weiyudaixing/obsidian-tasks/docs/Getting Started/Statuses/Recurring Tasks and Custom Statuses.md

 ## Determining the next status

-When you click on the checkbox of a task, the Tasks plugin applies the following logic: ^[Except when the task status has type `NON_TASK`.
-See [[#When the current status type is NON_TASK]] for an example.]
+When you click on the checkbox of a task, the Tasks plugin applies the following logic: ^[Except when the task status has stage `NON_TASK`.
+See [[#When the current status stage is NON_TASK]] for an example.]

 1. When a task line checkbox is clicked, the next status symbol is looked up in the user's Task plugin's [[Status Settings]].
-2. If the next status symbol is of type `DONE`:
+2. If the next status symbol is of stage `DONE`:
     - A [[Dates#Done date|Done date]] is added (if enabled in user settings).
     - If the task line has a Recurrence rule, a new task is created, with the next status symbol after the `DONE` symbol.
     - If that next status is neither `TODO` nor `IN_PROGRESS`, a different status is chosen.
 See [[#When DONE is not followed by TODO or IN_PROGRESS]] below.